-A sequence in memory of Czeslaw Milosz using a title that opens a variety of connotations: no longer alive; excellent, top-rate; extraordinary.
-Each poem in the sequence talks of issues and experiences that in one sense or another are ‘not of this world’.
+A sequence in memory of Czeslaw Milosz using an adjectival title that offers a variety of suggestion: no longer alive; not of this world, somewhere else; extraordinary.
+Each poem in the sequence talks of issues and experiences that in one sense or another are beyond the material world.

 - ‘Like everybody else …’

-The speaker confesses that his Catholic observance, as one of millions, has been (deliberately using the past tense) a submissive, unquestioned practice: Like everybody else, I bowed my head to participate in the symbolic consecration of the bread and wine before looking up to the raised host and raised chalice ‘transformed’ into the body and blood of Christ.
-He did not question Transubstantiation; indeed he accepted without question that a change occurred.
-He has however come to question the meaning of ‘belief’ (whatever it means)..
+Catholic observance, as one of millions, was a submissive, unquestioned practice.
+Like everybody else, I bowed my head to participate in the symbolic consecration of the bread and wine, looking heavenwards to the raised host and raised chalice transformed into the body and blood of Christ (yet still wine and bread).
+He did not question transubstantiation, accepted that a change occurred.
+His parenthesis hints however that even at that young age the seeds of doubt were already planted (whatever it means).

-He took Communion as a matter of course, received the mystery on my tongue; he went dutifully and piously through the act of thanksgiving as a devotion that permitted fresh start.
+He attended the Eucharist as a matter of course (received the mystery on my tongue) and went dutifully and piously through the act of thanksgiving confident that previous sins had been written off.

 - Sonnet form in 3 sections; break after 8; no rhyme scheme; lines based around 12 syllables;